ResistancePlatform/resistance-core/README.md

 See important security warnings on Zcash's
 [Security Information page](https://z.cash/support/security/).

-**Resistance is experimental and a work-in-progress.** Use at your own risk.
+**Resistance is experimental and a work in progress.** Use it at your own risk.

 ## Deprecation Policy

 This release is considered deprecated 16 weeks after the release day.
-There is an automatic deprecation shutdown feature which will halt the node some time after this 16 week time period.
+There is an automatic deprecation shutdown feature which will halt the node some time after this 16-week period.
 The automatic feature is based on block height.

 ## Getting Started